theJensenLab/etdb-downloads/userManual.md

-# ETDB-download :: User manual
+# ETDB-downloads :: User manual

 The goal of this manual is to let users of ETDB to easily download files from the ETDB-Caltech.